LukeSmithxyz/dwmblocks/README.md

 crash.
 So if you disable a module, remember to also disable any cronjobs or other scripts that might signal to that module.

+If you are using `mutt-wizard` and calling `mailsync` without enabling the `mailbox` module, `dwmblocks` will crash because `mailsync` tries to send signals to `dwmblocks`.
+This typically happens when you set up the cron job to regularily call `mailsync`.
+You can either enable the `mailbox` module, or edit `mailsync` to not send the signals.

 # Clickable modules

 Like i3blocks, this build allows you to build in additional actions into your